arkdavy/LAMMPS/README.md

  ignore the `LAMMPS-29Sep2021-foss-2021b-kokkos.eb` in the same directory (for Serial `Kokkos` backend).

  * `GPU` builds.
-Probably `foss-2021b-CUDA-11.4.1-kokkos` is a better candidate for central installation due to good single GPU performance with easyconfig (keep in mind installation instructions above):
+Probably `foss-2020b-CUDA-11.1.1-kokkos`  (which is `fosscuda-2020b` in EB notations) is a better candidate for central installation due to good single GPU performance and support of multiple GPUs.
+Note, that it was slightly slower than `foss-2021b-CUDA-11.4.1-kokkos` when running with exclusive node usage, while the tests above show a similar perfromamce.
+In addition, all packages can be built with this toolchain (`VTK` has problems with `foss-2021b`).
+Easyconfig:

- `./29Sep2021/foss-2021b-cuda-11.4.1/easyconfigs/LAMMPS-29Sep2021-foss-2021b-CUDA-11.4.1-kokkos.eb`
+ `./29Sep2021/fosscuda-2020b/easyconfigs/LAMMPS-29Sep2021-fosscuda-2020b-kokkos.eb`

- ignore the `LAMMPS-29Sep2021-foss-2021b-CUDA-11.4.1-gpu.eb` in the same directory (which is for `GPU` package build instead of `Kokkos`).
+ ignore the `LAMMPS-29Sep2021-fosscuda-2020b-gpu.eb` in the same directory (which is for `GPU` package build instead of `Kokkos`).

-The setup above misses only `GPU` (not compatible with `Kokkos` in easyblock) package and `VTK` (is not built with `foss-2021b`).
+The setup above misses only `GPU` package (not compatible with `Kokkos` in easyblock).